 The fraction of the cross section in each one of the classes defined by the presence or absence of beam-rapidity neutrons is shown in Table~\ref{tab:frac}, where the measurement is also compared with the prediction from the $\textbf{n$\mathbf{_O^O}$n}$ MC~\cite{Broz:2019kpl}.
 This program generates neutrons emitted due to the electromagnetic dissociation (EMD) of two interacting nuclei.
 It is based on photon fluxes computed in the semi-classical approximation, and on all existing data on EMD complemented by phenomenological extrapolations where data is not available.
 It can easily be interfaced to theoretical predictions of coherent vector meson production.
-The agreement of the model with data, as well as the satisfactory description of the corresponding cross sections observed in Pb--Pb UPC at $\Snn=5.02$~TeV~\cite{Acharya:2020sbc}, suggests that the emission of neutrons at beam-rapidity is well understood for the coherent photoproduction of $\Rz$ vector mesons off nuclei with such different atomic mass number as Pb and Xe.
+The agreement of the model with data is at the level of one standard deviation; this, as well as the satisfactory description of the corresponding cross sections observed in Pb--Pb UPC at $\Snn=5.02$~TeV~\cite{Acharya:2020sbc}, suggests that the emission of neutrons at beam-rapidity is well understood for the coherent photoproduction of $\Rz$ vector mesons off nuclei with such different atomic mass number as Pb and Xe.